24-vv/Spicy/README.md

 - **User Friendly Interface**: An easy to user interface that is straightforward and self explanatory.

-- **Tool Theme Changing**: Added simple visual enhancements, one of them allows users to change the color of the tool within the settings command.
+- **Theme Changing**: Added simple visual enhancements, one of them allows users to change the color of the tool within the settings command.

 - **Saves**: Added saves, this feature will save your settings to your ``settings.json`` file everytime the user returns back to the main menu.